dreamcatcher-tech/network/Inbox/2024-07-26 1428 recruitment tooling.md

 Pull in linked in and socials to get a better picture of someone.

 Candidates to interview each other to get the quality up, then get a share of the success fee.

+Collab between members ?

+Have a company that voluntarily wants to rotate out staff, where they can net out the recruitment fee by donating some staff if they want to move them on.